 Another innovative way of cutting down on wastage is by reusing leftover ingredients such as meat trimmings or fruit rinds in dishes.
 One such proponent is speakeasy Operation Dagger, which serves bar bites such as pickled watermelon rind and provides hollowed-out vanilla pods as straws.

 Leftover pineapple rind is fermented with sugar, hops and yeast to produce a beer called Tepache, while champagne that has lost its carbonation features prominently in the bar’s pear-infused Fallen Fruit cocktail.

 “I think a lot of the time with bars, the focus is so much on the alcoholic components that the other ingredients get forgotten.
 Only certain parts of these ingredients are used for drinks and the rest is thrown out, because the menu hasn’t been structured in a way to allow for their complete use,” says Operation Dagger’s Head Bartender Luke Whearty.

-So dedicated is the bar to this cause, that it even held a workshop titled Potential Wasteland during last month’s Singapore Cocktail Week.
+So dedicated is the bar to this cause, that it even held a workshop titled Potential Wasteland during this year’s Singapore Cocktail Week.
 There, participants learnt about incorporating waste ingredients in drinks.
 “A big misconception is that using waste ingredients means it has been fished out from the garbage.
 This is not the case.
 It simply means utilising ingredients to their full potential, and finding uses for things that may normally get thrown away,” explains Whearty.

 Donating excess food